svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--As you can see, when it completes successfully, it gives you a bunch of statistics about what it accomplished.
 In this case, you imported 18 objects total for 5 commits into 1 branch.
 Now, you can run `git log` to see your new history:-->

 Wie Du sehen kannst, gibt es Dir, sobald es erfolgreich durchgelaufen ist, eine ganze Menge Angaben darüber, was es durchgeführt hat.
-In diesem Beispiel, haben wir insgesamt 18 Objekte für 5 Commits in einen Zweig importiert.
+In diesem Beispiel, haben wir insgesamt 18 Objekte für 5 Commits in einen Branch importiert.
 Jetzt kannst Du `git log` ausführen, um die neue History einzusehen:

 	$ git log -2
 	commit 10bfe7d22ce15ee25b60a824c8982157ca593d41